 Julee was a teenager at the NC Governor’s School when her flute teacher had her get into strange positions, like child’s pose, to learn how to breathe.
 It was the first time anyone had demanded that she become conscious of her embodied self.
 Her teacher introduced her to breath, posture, awareness and meditation techniques.
 Julee was hooked.

-Twenty-some years later, she now has a small bodywork practice where she employs certain techniques to offer a similar awareness to her clients.
+Thirty years later, she now has a small bodywork practice where she employs certain techniques to offer a similar awareness to her clients.
 In doing so she hopes to offer reduced stress, increased overall health, and a sense of vibrancy in life.

 Along the path, Julee has embarked on numerous educational adventures.
 She received a BA in anthropology with a music minor from the University of North Carolina at Greensboro.
 While there, she performed in the West African Music Ensemble and the Colligium Musicum.
 She also became passionate about dance taking classes in African and Modern dance; she later returned for a year of graduate study.
 Then she was off to Europe for a two year stint studying dance at the Amsterdam School for the Arts.
 After that she came home to work as a choreographer and arts administrator.